Saaappi/HelpMePlay/README.md

 - Quest Mobs Icon Y Offset
   - Select the y offset for the icon.

+### Pet Battles Module

+- Bandage Button
+  - Activate the Pet Battles bandage button to quickly equip your Safari Hat toy and heal injured battle pets.
+The button will first use the **Revive Battle Pets** spell before applying any bandages.

 ### Wardrobe Module

 - Wardrobe Button